tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

   This package is a standard WAPT package designed to upgrade WAPT agents on client machines.

-l'upgrade d'un agent avec le paquet xx-waptupgrade, se passe en deux phase : le paquet waptupgrade copie la nouvelle version de waptagent.exe et crée une tâche planifiée qui va lancer ce waptagent.exe une ou deux minutes après.

-Upgrade of WAPT Agent using the xxx-waptupgrade package is a two step process :
+Upgrading the WAPT agents using the *xxx-waptupgrade* package is a two step process:

-* First the package copies the new waptagent.exe file on the client computer and creates a new scheduled task that will run waptagent.exe with predefined installation flags two minutes after the task creation.
-At that point the package in itself is installed (even though the agent is not yet updated) and the inventory on the server shows the package installation as OK, with correct version installed, but the inventory still shows the old version.
+* first the package copies the new :file:`waptagent.exe` file on the client computer and creates a new scheduled task that will run :program:`waptagent.exe` with predefined installation flags two minutes after the creation of the scheduled task.
+  At that point the package itself is installed and the inventory on the server shows the package installation as *OK*, with correct version installed, but the inventory will still show the old version as the agent is not yet updated.

-* After two minutes the scheduled task starts and run waptagent.exe.
-Waptagent.exe shutdowns the local WAPT service, upgrades the local wapt install, and then restart the service.
-The scheduled tasks is then automatically removed and the agent sends back its inventory to the server.
-Now the inventory on the servers show the new version.
+* after two minutes the scheduled task starts and runs :program:`waptagent.exe`.
+  :program:`aaptagent.exe` shutdowns the local WAPT service, upgrades the local WAPT install, and then restarts the service.
+  The scheduled task is then automatically removed and the WAPT agent sends back its inventory to the WAPT server.
+  Now the inventory on the servers will show the new version of the agent.

 From an administrator point of view, looking at the console you will see the following steps:

-* xx-waptupgrade packages gets installed
+* *xxx-waptupgrade* packages starts being installed;

-* xx-waptupgrade is installed, the machine is up to date from a package list point of view, but the version in the inventory is still the old one
+* *xxx-waptupgrade* is installed, the machine is up to date from a package list point of view, but the version in the inventory is still the old version of the WAPT agent;

-* after two minutes the computer connectivity status switch to disconnected as the agent get updated
+* after two minutes the computer connectivity status switches to *disconnected* as the WAPT agent is updated;

-* after around two minutes the client computer gets back up online in the console and updates its inventory and shows the new version.
+* after around two minutes the client computer gets back up online in the console and updates its inventory and shows the new version;

-What can go wrong during the upgrades:
+What can go wrong during the upgrades
+"""""""""""""""""""""""""""""""""""""

-* the most common issue is that the local antivirus is blocking the installation (WAPT is a software installer and keeps a websocket to a central management server, this behavior might be flagged as suspisious by an antivirus, even though it is the basis of end point management...).
+* the most common issue with the upgrading process is the local antivirus blocking the installation (WAPT is a software installer that keeps a websocket opened to a central management server, so this behavior may be flagged as suspicious by an antivirus, even though this method is the basis of end point management...).
-  If you have an issue while deploying the upgrade, please check your antivirus console, you might need to whitelist waptagent.exe binary.
-Another option is to re-sign the waptagent.exe binary if you have an internal code signing certificate.
+  **If you have an issue when deploying the upgrade, please check your antivirus console and whitelist the waptagent.exe**.
+Another option is to re-sign the :program:`waptagent.exe` binary if your organisation has an internal code signing certificate;

-* the second most common issue is that for some reasons another program is locking a DLL that ships with WAPT.
-This can happen with poorly designed installer that pick up the local
+* the second most common issue is that for some reasons another program is locking a :mimetype:`DLL` that ships with WAPT.
+This can happen with poorly designed software installers that pick up the local
-  %PATH% variable first and find WAPT own openssl or python DLL.
+  %PATH% variable first and then find WAPTs own openssl or python DLL;

-* the third most common issue is a borked Windows install that doesn't run scheduled tasks properly.
+* the third most common issue is a defective Windows install that does not run scheduled tasks properly, and yes we have seen this!!